-Okay, I am going to give you three different scenarios to see how open you feel you could be if you had a mental health problem to help demonstrate the fear of stigma and discrimination those of us with mental health problems sometimes face.
+Thinking about these three different scenarios, how open do you feel you could be if you had a mental health problem?
+This exercise could help to demonstrate the fear of stigma and discrimination those of us with mental health problems sometimes face.